bug400/capasm/INSTALL.md

 Proceed as specified in the section above.

 Note to beta or development versions:
-* Beta versions are tested more thoroughly also all supported platforms.
+* Beta versions were tested more thoroughly also on all supported platforms.
 They are intended for public testing but should not be used for production.
 * The beta or development versions do not affect the configuration of an already installed production version because a different naming convention is used for the configuration files.

 To obtain more recent development versions of CAPASM download the capasm-master.zip file again.
 If you are familiar with a git client you can synchronize a local capasm-master directory with the remote GitHub repository.